ivadomed/ivadomed/docs/source/installation.rst

             1.8.1 or 1.8.2 which supports CUDA 10.2 and CUDA 11.1 builds
             by default.

-            Ampere-based GPUs (with a Compute Capability of 8.x) natively support CUDA>=11.1.
-Although CUDA 11.1 is backward compatible but CUDA 10.2 is preferred for older GPUs.
+            Ampere-based GPUs (with a Compute Capability of 8.x) only work CUDA>=11.1.
+Although CUDA 11.1 is backward compatible with older hardware, CUDA 10.2 is preferred if available.

             CUDA 10.2 and CUDA 11.1 require an NVIDIA driver version >=440.33 and >=450 respectively as indicated `here <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility>`__.